Cooneys/68-senior-capstone/Readme.md

 Goals for 4/15
 Sam: Implement daily percentage change and get change since purchase working as well
 Avi: Get Last10k to display properly within the application.
 Start fixing bugs in the iOS version of the applicationn.

+Goals for 4/24
+Sam: Fix Scroll view for asset detail, fix color on portfolio chart to not just be red, password hashing,

+Tyler: Auto updating on portfolio view and main view, finish r^2 and alpha

+Avi: Rebuild Last10k work by removing the integration with tylers, have all the financial information return from their respective functions